ConfidantCommunications/haxesys/docs/17sqlite/about.md

 **source: <https://www.sqlite.org/>**

-Or (because it's the first place you look for information):
+Or (because wikipedia is the first place you look for information):

 > SQLite is a relational database management system contained in a C programming library.
 In contrast to many other database management systems, SQLite is not a client–server database engine.
 Rather, it is embedded into the end program.
 >